Leave-one-out Singular Subspace Perturbation Analysis for Spectral Clustering: Spectral Clustering for Mixture Models

 \begin{lemma} Consider the model (\ref{eqn:simple}).
 Assume the distribution $F$ has a positive, continuously differentiable density $f$ with mean zero and finite Fisher information $\fc :=\int \br{f'/f}^2f\diff x$.
 Assume $\Delta$ is a constant.
 We have

 for some constants $C_1,C_2>0$. \end{lemma}

 With Lemma \ref{lem:minimax_spectral}, the question of whether $\check z$ is optimal or not boils down to a comparison of the variance $\bar \sigma^2$ and the inverse of the Fisher information $\fc^{-1}$.
-Due to the fact that $\fc^{-1}\leq \bar\sigma^2$ and the equation holds if and only if $F$ is a normal distribution, we have the following conclusion. \begin{theorem} Consider the model (\ref{eqn:simple}).
+Due to the fact that $\fc^{-1}\leq \bar\sigma^2$ and the equation is true if and only if $F$ is a normal distribution, we have the following conclusion. \begin{theorem} Consider the model (\ref{eqn:simple}).
 Assume all the assumptions needed in Theorem \ref{thm:lower_bound_spectral} and Lemma \ref{lem:minimax_spectral} hold.
 Then the spectral clustering $\check z$ is in general suboptimal, i.e., it fails to achieve the minimax rate (\ref{eqn:minimax}).
 It is optimal if and only if the noise distribution $F$ is $N(0,\bar \sigma^2)$. \end{theorem}

 Theorem \ref{thm:optimal} establishes the sub-optimality of the spectral clustering $\check z$ under the model (\ref{eqn:simple}).
 Though $\check z$ achieves an exponential error rate, it has a fundamentally sub-optimal exponent involving $\bar \sigma^2$ instead of $\fc^{-1}$.
-This is due to the fact $\check z$ clusters data points based on Euclidean distances while the optimal procedure is the likelihood ratio test.
+This is due to the fact $\check z$ clusters data points based on Euclidean distances, whereas the optimal procedure uses the likelihood ratio test.
 Only when the noise is normally distributed, the likelihood ratio test is equivalent to a comparison of two Euclidean distances, leading to the optimality of $\check z$ in the Gaussian case.
-Despite that Theorem \ref{thm:optimal} is only limited to the model (\ref{eqn:simple}), the above reasoning suggests the spectral clustering is generally sub-optimal under mixture models beyond (\ref{eqn:simple}) unless the noise is Gaussian.
+Even though that Theorem \ref{thm:optimal} is only limited to the model (\ref{eqn:simple}), the above reasoning suggests the spectral clustering is generally sub-optimal under mixture models beyond (\ref{eqn:simple}) unless the noise follows a Gaussian distribution.